- Grown for Good

 Our nine Employee Ambassador Groups (EAGs) provide an opportunity for all employees at every level of the Company to join as members and/or actively participate in learning workshops and cultural activities in an open environment.
 These groups provide a supportive, collaborative space for employees to come together to promote inclusion, strengthen communities, learn new skills, advance in the workplace and network with colleagues across the Company.

-Our EAGs include the African American Ambassador Network (AAAN), Abled and Disabled Associates Partnering Together (ADAPT), Asian Diversity Group (ADG), Seasoned Ambassador Group of Experience (SAGE), Sabor Latino (SaLa), PRISM (a group for LGBTQ+ employees or allies), U.S. Veterans, McCormick Young Professionals (McYP) and Women's International Network (WIN).
+Our EAGs include the Black Employee Ambassadors at McCormick (BEAM), Abled and Disabled Associates Partnering Together (ADAPT), Asian Diversity Group (ADG), Seasoned Ambassador Group of Experience (SAGE), Sabor Latino (SaLa), PRISM (a group for LGBTQ+ employees or allies), U.S. Veterans, McCormick Young Professionals (McYP) and Women's International Network (WIN).
 Each of these EAGs act as an integral part of our culture.

 For example, the U.S. Veterans’ Employee Ambassador Group has been critical in helping McCormick build an external presence as a military-friendly employer at a national level in the U.S. This group has worked very closely with the Talent Acquisition team to help attract veterans to the Company, as well an onboard new hires who are military veterans.
 The group annually has played a role in awarding scholarship dollars to students at the various military academies.

 McCormick is committed to creating and fostering inclusive workplaces and cultures in its operations around the world.
-In 2020, McCormick formed a committee of executive leaders to help address and respond to social issues.
 This Social Issues Committee has come together during times of tension and unease to reaffirm our commitments to our people, from signing an agreement to stand with the Asian and Black communities against hate to supporting Marriage Equality.

 Notably, McCormick took a stand against systemic racism, committed to supporting our Black employees, and continues making a difference in the communities where we live and work.